cis5710/cis5710-homework/hw2b-cla/README.md

 Once you have the `gp4` module working, you can move on to the `gp8` module which will form the base of your CLA hierarchy.
 The `gp8` logic is a generalization of `gp4` to a larger window size.
 Though it is harder, you may consider implementing a parameterized `gpn` module that computes generate/propagate/carry-out over an N-bit window.
 You can then instantiate this appropriately for both `gp4` and `gp8`.

-## cla module
+## CarryLookaheadAdder module

-Finally, you will build the 32-bit adder module `cla`.
+Finally, you will build the 32-bit adder module `CarryLookaheadAdder`.
 Use the `gp1`, `gp4` and `gp8` modules to build your CLA tree and to compute the final sum.
-Our `cla` solution is about 30 lines of code.
+Our `CarryLookaheadAdder` solution is about 30 lines of code.

-You can test your `cla` module via `MAKEFLAGS=-j4 pytest --exitfirst --capture=no testbench.py -k runCocotbTestsCla`.
+You can test your `CarryLookaheadAdder` module via `MAKEFLAGS=-j4 pytest --exitfirst --capture=no testbench.py -k runCocotbTestsCla`.

 The autograder will run both the CLA and gp4 tests.
 You can do this yourself via the command `MAKEFLAGS=-j4 pytest --exitfirst --capture=no testbench.py`

 ## Submitting your code

-Submit your `cla.sv` file on Gradescope.
+Submit your `CarryLookaheadAdder.sv` file on Gradescope.

 ## FPGA Demo